barryclark/jekyll-now/_posts/2016-10-02-TGlavan-sixth-blog.md

 * We defined digital humanities as the use of digitl technologies to view and analyze traditional humanities or the creation of humanities through digital mediums.

+* Following this we looked further into textual analysis exploring methods such as tf-idf and visual representations of text to derive information without reading the full text or gain a deeper understanding of the construction of a text

-* In class this past week we covered networking and utilized
+* In class this past week we covered networking and applied these methods to